Unfortunately, many of our furry friends suffer from joint issues as they age (and some even suffer from them while they’re still young).

 But fortunately, there are options — such as Blue Buffalo Large Breed Chicken & Rice — a dog food designed specifically for big dogs.
 And in addition to the included joint supplements, this recipe is made with an array of impressive ingredients to support your pet’s overall wellbeing.

-Considering it’s made for big boys in mind, and boasts glucosamine and chondroitin as well, this is one of our favorite dog foods for Dobermans and other large-breed canines!
+Considering it’s made for big boys in mind, and boasts glucosamine and chondroitin as well, this is one of our favorite dog foods for Dobermans, a top pick for the best dog food for golden retrievers, as well as for other large-breed canines!

 - Designed specially for large breed dogs